everycure-org/matrix/docs/src/data_science/runbooks/03_matrix_enrichment.md

 ---
 <!-- NOTE: This file was partially generated using AI assistance. -->

+# Background

+The matrix generation pipeline is producing scores for drug-disease pairs coming directly from the knowledge graph.
+The 'raw' output is not very useful for the medical team as it contains over 60 million pairs and is hard to navigate due to non-human readable IDs and lack of metadata.
+Therefore, we need to make it more human-readable.

+The reporting node is taking top n_reporting pairs and enriching them with metadata, tags, and statistics.
+The enriched matrix is then being saved in the `matrix_report.csv` and contains columns such as:
+* `pair_id` - unique identifier for pairs
+* `drug_name` / `disease_name` - drug and disease names coming from the drug and disease lists
+* `kg_drug_id` / `kg_disease_id` - drug and disease ids that can be mapped to the KG
+* `score` - prediction score for specific pair
+* `tags` (e.g. `is_antimicrobial`, `is_steroid`, `is_cancer`) - various tags corresponding to specific drug or disease (used for filtering out pairs)
+* `master_filter` - conditional statement excluding specific pairsbased on several tags (e.g. `is_antimicrobial` AND `is_pathogen_caused` -> TRUE)
+* `stats` (e.g. `mean_score`, `median_score`) - various disease- or drug-specific statistics calculated for both n_reporting pairs as well as the whole matrix

+The `matrix_metadata.xls` file contains a few sheets:
+* `matrix_report` - contains the same data as `matrix_report.csv` file
+* `metadata` - contains run/experiment metadata such as run name, versions of data used, git sha, etc.
+* `legend` - contains legend for all columns present in the matrix_report.csv
+* `statistics` - contains statistics for full matrix as well as top n_reporting pairs

-# Enriching the matrix output via parameters
+# Customizing the enrichment of the matrix

-Enriching the matrix output with tags, filters or statistics is really useful for our medical team as it helps one to navigate the matrix and understand the data.
-This guide explains how to customize the matrix generation process by modifying the `parameters.yml` file.
+This guide explains how to customize the enrichment of the matrix with tags, filters, and statistics by modifying the `parameters.yml` file.

-The tags, filters, and statistics sections to be appended to the final matrix output can be found within the `parameters.yml` file.
 The file is located at `pipelines/matrix/conf/base/matrix_generation/parameters.yml`, under `matrix_generation.matrix` section:

 ```yaml
 matrix_generation.matrix: